 If you are still conscious, act quickly by treating the hypo with 15-20 grams of carbohydrates.
 Ideal choices are:

-In some cases, we might need another carb snack of 15-20 grams in order to prevent our glucose levels from plummeting again.
+In some cases, we might need another carb snack of 15-20 grams to prevent our glucose levels from plummeting again.

-It is advisable to retest our glucose levels once about 15 to 20 minutes have passed in order to make sure they are not still beneath 4 mmol/l.
+It is advisable to retest our glucose levels once about 15 to 20 minutes have passed to make sure they are not still beneath 4 mmol/l.

-On answering the question which hypo treatment would work best for us personally, that is something we must find out for ourselves.
+Answering the question of which hypo treatment would work best for us, is something we must find out for ourselves.

 Furthermore, it is always a smart idea to check the packaging’s label, since some sweets and carbs may not be efficient enough to help raise our blood glucose levels back to normal.